Pranay92/collaborate/README.md

 1. You don't have to pay for chat apps.
 2. You can fork and play around and add new features to it instead of making a feature request while using a paid app.
 3. It provides a lot of insights as to how to deal with lots of traffic when using node and how to scale it.
+4. Chat wherever you are with hybrid mobile app build using Ionic framework.

 # Technology Stack (Initial Proposal)